 A facilitator should focus on the process of the retrospective meeting.
-They should assure that exercises are done in an appropriate way, keep time, and help team members in performing activities that are needed to do the retrospective effectively.
+They should assure that exercises are done in an appropriate way, keep time, recognize and deal with retrospective smells, and help team members in performing activities that are needed to do the retrospective effectively.

 Active listening can be useful in retrospective meetings, for instance when the facilitator recaps what is being said and checks if it has been understood by all attendants.
-It helps to build a shared understanding.
+It helps to build a shared understanding in the team.

 Doing effective agile retrospectives

 The book Getting Value out of Agile Retrospectives from Luis Gonçalves and Ben Linders provides many different retrospective exercises that you can use to design effective retrospectives for continuous sustainable improvement.
-Many retrospective exercises are provided via the the Retrospective Exercise Toolbox, a free of charge agile and lean tool that helps you to do Valuable Agile Retrospectives.
+Many retrospective exercises are provided via the Retrospective Exercise Toolbox, a free of charge agile coaching tool that helps you to do Valuable Agile Retrospectives.

 Note: an earlier version of this article has been published on the Retrium blog in Facilitating Effective Agile Retrospectives.
 This article has been updated on May 18, 2019, to reflect new insights in effective retrospective facilitation and provide tools for Scrum masters, retrospective facilitators, and agile coaches.